A volume correspondence between anti-de Sitter space and its boundary: Proof of Theorem

-\begin{definition} Fix a half-space restricted in $\mathcal{R}$.
-If its face is a plane, then we call it a \emph{side} face.
-Otherwise, for a point on its face in $\mathcal{R}$ but not on $x_0=0$, when it moves along the $x_0$-axis towards $x_0=0$, if the point stays inside (resp. outside) the half-space, then we call the face in $\mathcal{R}$ a \emph{top} (resp. \emph{bottom}) face, indifferent to the sign of $x_0$ (see Figure~\ref{figure_faces_AdS}). \end{definition}
+with the plus sign for \emph{top} faces and the minus sign for \emph{bottom} faces $F$ of $E_t$, which we define below.
+We remark that the ``$\pm$'' in (\ref{equation_volume_P_hemisphere_r_epsilon_variant}) and (\ref{equation_volume_derivative_epsilon}) have different meanings, and they offset to get the ``$\pm$'' in (\ref{equation_volume_epsilon}), whose meaning is also different.

-It is worth noting that these notions (except for side faces) are only meaningful when the half-space is restricted to $\mathcal{R}$ (as opposed to considering the whole half-space in $\mathcal{R}_D$), because when the same half-space is restricted to $\mathcal{R}_{-}$, the meaning of top and bottom faces is switched (see (\ref{equation_half_space_R_D})).
+\begin{definition} Fix a half-space $\{x\in \mathcal{R}_D: h(x) (ax^2+b\cdot x +c) \le 0\}$ in $\mathcal{R}_D$ (see (\ref{equation_half_space_R_D})), and assume $a$ and $b$ are not both 0.
+When restricted to $\mathcal{R}$, if its face is a vertical plane to $x_0=0$ (namely $a=0$), then we call it a \emph{side} face in $\mathcal{R}$.
+Otherwise, for a point on its face in $\mathcal{R}$, when it moves along the $x_0$-axis away from $x_0=0$, if the point stays outside (resp. inside) the half-space, then we call the face in $\mathcal{R}$ a \emph{top} (resp. \emph{bottom}) face in $\mathcal{R}$, indifferent to the sign of $x_0$ (see Figure~\ref{figure_faces_AdS}). \end{definition}

-Because $E_t$ is a side face of $P_t$, the notions of top, bottom and side faces can also be applied to the $(n-1)$-faces of $E_t$ in $x_n=t$.
-Now we are ready to explain the ``$\pm$'' in (\ref{equation_volume_derivative_epsilon}).
-In $E_t$, for a top $(n-1)$-face $F$, in (\ref{equation_volume_derivative_epsilon}) the portion with $x_0>0$ is counted positively, and the portion with $x_0<0$ is counted negatively.
-For a bottom face $F$ of $E_t$, the portion with $x_0>0$ is counted negatively, and the portion with $x_0<0$ is counted positively.
-The side faces of $E_t$, on which the form $dx_1\cdots dx_{n-1}$ is 0, do not contribute to (\ref{equation_volume_derivative_epsilon}).
+It is worth noting that these notions are only meaningful when the half-space is restricted to $\mathcal{R}$ (as opposed to considering the whole half-space in $\mathcal{R}_D$), because when the same half-space is restricted to $\mathcal{R}_{-}$, the meaning of top and bottom faces is switched.
+Because $E_t$ is a side face of $P_t$ in $\mathcal{R}$, the notions of top, bottom and side faces can also be applied to the $(n-1)$-faces $F$ of $E_t$.